How to adopt a Scandinavian style kitchen

 To score highly on the practicality meets style front, place a row of potted herbs along your windowsill.
 Good for the soul and good for the soup.

-Having read through this guide, we truly hope you have a clear idea of what a Scandinavian style kitchen looks like, and of the steps you can take to achieve that look.
+Having read through this guide, we truly hope you have a clear idea of what a Scandinavian style kitchen looks like and what steps you can take to achieve that look.

 Ultimately, it’s your kitchen, so it’s your call.
-If you like bits and pieces of the Scandinavian style, then take the bits you like and maybe call it a Scandinavian-ish kitchen.
-Play around with different ideas and don’t be afraid to adapt and change things to suit your unique preferences.
+If you like bits and pieces of the Scandinavian style, take the bits you like and maybe call it a Scandinavian-ish kitchen.
+Play around with different ideas, and don’t be afraid to adapt and change things to suit your unique preferences.